prakrit19072/Microsoft_Teams_Clone/README.md

 # Microsoft_Teams_Clone
-A clone of the popular Microsoft Teams App made using Flutter and Agora SDK Made with 💚 by Prakrit Pathak
+A clone of the popular Microsoft Teams App made using Flutter and Agora SDK.
+Made with 💚 by Prakrit Pathak

 I made this Project under the Supervision of mentors allotted to us by Microsoft.